JakeP268/Deposit-Diary-Mobile-App-2/DDV3 CRUD/README.md

 # Deposit Diary Version 3

-In the third version I have implemented crud functionality, along wit realtime db allowing updates and deletions of deposits which the user can do through the entries fragment.
+In the third version I have implemented crud functionality, along with realtime database from Firebase allowing updates and deletions of deposits which the user can do through the entries fragment.